 Dreamworks Animation Television will produce a Fast & Furious animated series for Netflix, the two companies announced today.
-The still that was released suggests that computer animation will be used for at least the cars (and possible the whole show).
+The still that was released suggests that computer animation will be used for at least the cars (and possibly the whole show).

 There’s a couple things that are interesting here.
 First, we’re seeing a synergy between Dreamworks and its new parent, Comcast-NBCUniversal, which acquired the company in 2016.
 In the announcement, Netflix mentioned that they have a first-look deal for Dreamworks animated series based on Universal film properties, like Fast & Furious.
 This marks an expansion from the earlier set-up, where Dreamworks was producing some original content, like Trollhunters, but mostly providing Netflix with spinoffs based on the properties it owned, like Spirit Riding Free, Trolls: The Beat Goes On, and Rocky and Bullwinkle.